 Well Arts Institute in partnership with Returning Veteran’s Project and Wise Comfort and Council to produce a 10 week writing workshop exploring Military Sexual Trauma.

 Returning Veterans Project, with Wise Counsel and Comfort and the, Well Arts Institute are inviting women and men in our community who are Veterans and survivors of MST – military sexual trauma (from sexual, gender and sexual-orientation based harrassment to sexual assault) to continue their healing through a process of writing and performance.
 (MST survivors/writers will have the choice to maintain anonymity throughout this process.)

-MST survivors will participate in two groups: one for women and one for men coached by Well Arts staff of the same gender.
 During 10 weeks of writing, the participants will explore their MST experiences during safe nurturing writing workshops led by experienced Well Arts facilitators who will share theatre writing tools and techniques through a framework in which the participants’ stories can be told.
 After the 10 weeks of writing, with input and approval from the writers, their stories will be combined and edited into a final script.
 Well Arts will then hire professional theater artists (directors, actors, designers) to present staged readings.

 We are currently looking for people who have experienced MST who would like to participate in this ambitious project.

 Wise Comfort and Council, who will be co-producing the project, will have qualified staff available throughout the process to support the writers as they bring their experiences from page to stage.